adrian-dembek/kaggle-hm-kedro/README.md

 pip install kedro
 ```

-Kedro project was created with:
+Kedro project thar is ready to use in the repository was created with:
 ```
 kedro new
     [New Kedro Project]: Kaggle H&M